Culture and menstruation: Zambia

 A cloth torn from the traditional wrap (chitenge) is worn, part tied around the waist and part looped under the crotch, to catch menstrual fluid.
 Menarche (the first menstrual cycle at puberty) is traditionally treated as a sign that the girl is probably ready for sex and marriage, as well as for adult duties in the household.
 Initiation rites on menarche include instruction on sex and marital relations as well as on menstrual management.
 This is conducted by older women.
 It is taboo to talk about menstruation with men, or to learn from one's own mother.

 South and South East Asia

 In some portions of South Asia, there is a menstrual taboo, with it frequently being considered impure.
 Restrictions on movement, behaviour and eating are frequently placed.
 According to a 2018 study, more than one-third of girls across South Asia do not go to school during menstruation.
+However, there are many perspectives from across the region which show the great diversity in how menstruation is experienced depending on caste, class, socio-economic background, religion and gender.
+A more intersectional approach allows for a fuller appreciation of the different challenges menstruators' experiences.

+For instance the Christian women of the Lahore sweeper community face specific challenges around menstruation because of their gender, position as a minority in a Muslim country, their occupation with dirt, and lack of toilets in public spaces where they work.
+In Bangladesh female factory workers in the retail garments sector experience constraints around long working hours, clean, female only toilets, disposal facilities and basic privacy.